Data Carpentry for Biologists

 Attendance will not be taken or factor into the grades for this class.
 However, experience suggests that students who regularly miss class often struggle to learn the material.

 There are no quizzes or exams in this course.

 Assignments are due Monday night by 11:59 pm Eastern Time.
 This timing allows you to be finished with one week’s material before starting the next week’s material.
-Assignments should be submitted via either RStudio Cloud (for R assignments) or Canvas (for other assignments).
+Assignments should be submitted via either Posit Cloud (for R assignments) or Canvas (for other assignments).

 Students are required to provide their own laptops and to install free and open source software on those laptops (see Setup for installation instructions).
 Support will be provided by the instructor in the installation of required software.
 If you don’t have access to a laptop please contact the instructor and they will do their best to provide you with one.